NEW this Spring: Mental Strength Training for all Basics players

 - We will play 2 or 3 one-day tourneys managed and administered by Basics

-- Two Saturdays in May, MAYBE a 3rd in early June.
+- One or two Saturdays in May, possibly June 6.
 Tourney info here

 - An example WHY we run our own events.
 This is too common.